hozefa-hs/notes_app/README.md

-# notes_app
+# Notes App
- This is a Notes App in flutter.
+ A Notes app in Flutter that allows users to create, read, update, and delete any particular note.